Hashtag Web3 Logo

 Security is evolving:

-Formal Verification Scaling: Automated formal verification becoming cheaper and faster.
+• Formal Verification Scaling: Automated formal verification is becoming more accessible.

-AI-Assisted Analysis: Machine learning models improving vulnerability detection.
+• AI-Assisted Analysis: Machine learning models are improving vulnerability detection.

-Safer Languages: New languages (Rust for smart contracts, formally verified runtimes) improving baseline safety.
+• Safer Languages: New languages are improving baseline safety.

-Decentralized Auditing: Crowdsourced security models (Immunefi, Sherlock) scaling audit capacity.
+• Decentralized Auditing: Crowdsourced security models are scaling audit capacity.

-Regulatory Audits: Required audits for regulated DeFi/crypto entities creating market demand.
+• Regulatory Audits: Required audits for regulated DeFi/crypto entities are creating market demand.

-Smart contract security remains a nascent but critical field.
+Smart contract security remains a critical field.
 Better tools, techniques, and incentives will improve the baseline security of blockchain applications.

-Deploying a smart contract?
-Commission a professional audit from a reputable firm, run a bug bounty, conduct extensive testing—then plan for the possibility that vulnerabilities still exist.
+• Deploying a smart contract?
+Commission a professional audit from a reputable firm, run a bug bounty, conduct extensive testing, and plan for the possibility that vulnerabilities still exist.
 Use upgradeable contracts with proper governance for critical protocols.

 Find Smart Contract Auditing Jobs